dimitri-nicolo/calico/v2.5/security/aws-security-group-integration/index.md

 instances.

- If enabled, {{site.prodname}} checks the rules of the pod’s security groups first to see if a connection should be blocked.
+ If enabled, {{site.tseeprodname}} checks the rules of the pod’s security groups first to see if a connection should be blocked.
  If the connection is not blocked by the security group rules, the traffic is processed by the Calico and Kubernetes network policy.